globus/globus-compute/docs/endpoints/endpoints.rst

    it to start a user endpoint process as the user that initiated the REST request.

 #.
-If running a :doc:`multi-user endpoint <multi_user>`, the manager endpoint
+If running a :doc:`multi-user endpoint <multi_user>`, the core endpoint
    process maps the Globus Auth identity in the start request to a local POSIX username.
-If not, the manager endpoint process skips identity mapping altogether.
+If not, the core endpoint process skips identity mapping altogether.

 #.
-The manager endpoint process calls |fork(2)|_ to ceate a new process.
+The core endpoint process calls |fork(2)|_ to ceate a new process.

 #.
-If running a :doc:`multi-user endpoint <multi_user>`, the manager endpoint
+If running a :doc:`multi-user endpoint <multi_user>`, the core endpoint
    process ascertains the host-specific UID based on a |getpwnam(3)|_ call with the local username from the previous step, then drops privileges.

 #.
-The manager endpoint process validates the user-defined variables against the
+The core endpoint process validates the user-defined variables against the
    JSON schema, if present, then renders the user endpoint configuration template.

 #.
-The manager endpoint process calls ``exec()`` to launch the user endpoint
+The core endpoint process calls ``exec()`` to launch the user endpoint
    process and passes the generated configuration over ``stdin``.
 Each user endpoint process creates a dedicated directory in the local user's ``$HOME/.globus_compute/`` directory to store logs and other essential files.